-The customer wanting to realize a highly configurable video mixer system approached us based on our prior multi channel video capture card design expertise.
-Multiple streams of independent video data are to be mixed together and displayed in a single output.
-Further many more proprietary computation algorithms are to be added along with other highly specific needs.
+The customer wanting to realize a highly configurable video mixer system approached us based on our prior multi-channel video capture card design expertise.
+Multiple streams of independent video data are to be mixed and displayed in a single output.
+Further, many more proprietary computation algorithms are to be added along with other highly specific needs.

-Further to our requirement understanding, Embien proposed a system with two processing units - an ARM based unit for video data generation and a FPGA based unit for video mixing and other custom logic.
+Further to our requirement understanding, Embien proposed a system with two processing units - an ARM-based unit for video data generation and an FPGA based unit for video mixing and other custom logic.
 It was decided to go for NVIDIA Tegra K1 as the ARM processing unit and Altera Arria V as the FPGA platform.
-In order to meet the high data transfer requirement, PCIe bus is used for connectivity.
+To meet the high data transfer requirement, PCIe bus is used for connectivity.

 FPGA team developed the complete logic necessary for the implementation of the FPGA Video processing sub-system.
-Altera's IP are used where ever possible and new ones created when needed.
-Most of the blocks are connected using Avalon ST interface.
-In order to reduce the load, DMA engines are created in the FPGA that transfers the data between end points.
+Altera's IP is used where ever possible and new ones created when needed.
+Most of the blocks are connected using the Avalon ST interface.
+To reduce the load, DMA engines are created in the FPGA that transfers the data between endpoints.
 Various configuration options are available to select the way the video channels are mixed and displayed.
-Some of the options are co-ordinate to display the channel data, dimensions of the data, enable/disable the data etc. Alpha blending is also supported so that the videos can be blended seamlessly.
+Some of the options are co-ordinated to display the channel data, dimensions of the data, enable/disable the data etc. Alpha blending is also supported so that the videos can be blended seamlessly.
 Since the video data could be in any color space, suitable conversion mechanisms are developed and incorporated.
-In order to achieve very high bandwidth, multiple lanes are supported in the PCIe.
+To achieve very high bandwidth, multiple lanes are supported in the PCIe.

 The Tegra K1 unit is developed based on a COTS module to reduce the development time and due to low volume requirements.
 Based on NVIDIA's Linux4Tegra kernel base, Embien developed the complete software subsystem.
-Underlying PCIe device driver is created to enable applications manage the FPGA video logic.
-Up on detecting the FPGA device, on the PCIe bus the driver presents itself to the user space.
+Underlying PCIe device driver is created to enable applications to manage the FPGA video logic.
+Upon detecting the FPGA device, on the PCIe bus the driver presents itself to the userspace.
 For further ease of use, GStreamer plug-ins are developed on top of this interface, for developing multimedia applications quickly and also to leverage the power of the GStreamer media framework.